nmermigas/node-project/nasa-project/README.md

 4. Dive into historical mission data for research and analysis.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow the contribution guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-- Special thanks to the SpaceX API for providing real-time data.
+- Special thanks to the SpaceX API for providing free data on the launches.

 ## Contact

-For inquiries and feedback, please contact [Your Name](mailto:your.email@example.com).
+For inquiries and feedback, please contact [Your Name](mailto:nikosmermigas01@gmail.com).
 ```

-You can copy and paste this Markdown text directly into your repository's README.md file.
-Ensure that you replace `"your-username"` and `"Your Name"` with your actual GitHub username and name, respectively.